droderuan/obdii/README.md

 On the top of CAN bus, is the OBG-II and this protocol is responsible to take the CAN bus data and transforms into a common API to share data about the current state of the car.
 There is a fews categories including historical data, current data, diagnostics about issues, etc.
 The OBD-II has a connector where we can connect a device to start gathering some data.
 #### PIDS
 The OBD protocol stream different types of data, which differs based on a identifier code, this identifier code is called *pid*.
+The types of pids and when is available or not, depends on the model and the manufacture.

 Reference: